AI4Finance-Foundation/Awesome_AI4Finance/README.md

 ## Criteria of Selection and Evaluation

-   Well, it is a byproduct from our weekly meetings, may be useful for newcommers.
+   Well, it is a byproduct from our weekly meetings, may be useful for newcomers.

-   Our selection procedure is academic: 1). recomendation (via PRs) from our community members, 2). evaluation by core members after survey, 3). discussion and evalutation at our weekly meetings.
+   Our selection procedure is academic: 1). recommendation (via PRs/MRs) from our community members, 2). evaluation by core members after survey, 3). discussion and evalutation at our weekly meetings.

 ## Financial Big Data